mexca/mexca/docs/output.rst

 - `face_confidence`: A confidence score of the `face_label` assignment between 0 and 1: The normalized distance from each face embedding vector to it's cluster centroid relative to the distance to the nearest other cluster centroid.

+.. _voice_features_output:

 Voice
 -----

-Output of the audio processing contains voice features (currently only `pitch_f0`) and information about the speaker.
+Output of the audio processing contains voice features and information about the speaker.
 A frame can have overlapping speakers for which features are extracted separately and added as separate rows.

 - `segment_start`: The starting time stamp of the speech segment (in seconds).
 - `segment_end`: The ending time stamp of the speech segment (in seconds).
-- `segment_speaker_label`: The ID of the speaker returned by the clustering of the speaker embeddings (unique numbers).
+- `segment_speaker_label`: The ID of the speaker returned by the clustering of the speaker embeddings (unique integer numbers).

+By default, the following voice features are extracted:

-- `pitch_f0`: The voice pitch measured as the fundamental frequency F0.
-Calculated using the autocorrelation method described in Boersma (1993).
+- `pitch_f0_hz`: The voice pitch measured as the fundamental frequency F0 in Hz.
+Calculated using the probabilistic YIN method described in Mauch and Dixon (2014) as well as De Cheveigne and Kawahara (2002).
+- `jitter_local_rel_F0`: The voice jitter measured as the average difference between consecutive pitch periods (i.e., time difference between glottal pulses) relative to the average pitch period (i.e., 1/F0).
+- `shimmer_local_rel_f0`: The voice shimmer measured as the average difference between amplitudes of consecutive pitch periods relative to the average amplitude of the pitch periods.
+- `hnr_db`: The harmonics-to-noise ratio in dB calculated using the autocorrelation function as described in Boersma (1993).
+- `f1_freq_hz`: The central frequency of the first formant in Hz.
+Calculated using Burg's method by finding the roots of the linear predictive coefficients.
+- `f1_bandwidth_hz`: The bandwidth of the first formant in Hz.
+- `f1_amplitude_rel_f0`: The amplitude of the first formant relative to the amplitude of the closest F0 harmonic.

+Details and further references on the feature extraction can be found in the description of the `GeMAPS <https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7160715>`_ feature set (Eyben et al., 2016).

 Text
 ----